Academic year: Romania

 preschool and primary education; everyone else had a full learning period between the summer and winter breaks.
 Starting from 2022, though, the fall break has been applied to middle and high schools, too.

 All academic years in Romania prior to the 2019–2020 school year used to have a second Winter break, which was often referred to as the "break between semesters" (vacanță intersemestrială), which would usually be in early February and have a duration of one-week, between the first and second semesters.
 From the 2019–2020 school year onwards (with the exception of the 2020–2021 school year), the start of the winter break marks the end of the first semester, with the beginning of the second semester immediately after the winter break.
-From 2022-2023, there is a break in February (however, this isn't between semesters), and the counties can decide each which week of February.
+From 2022 to 2023, there is a break in February (however, this is not between semesters), and the counties can decide each which week of February.

-Russian Federation
+Russia

 All public schools have the following holidays: